imatari/wil/Bash_in_Linux/reference.md

 - list all directories under one directory
 `ls -d MG/*/`

-- find all files that have a filename containing the string 'rea'
+- find all files that have a filename containing the string **"rea"**
 `find . -iname '*rea*'`
 notes:
     - the dot (`.`) means current folder